danielchen26/OptimShortestPaths.jl/examples/supply_chain/README.md

-# 📦 Supply Chain Optimization with OptimSPath
+# 📦 Supply Chain Optimization with OptimShortestPaths

 ## Overview

-This example demonstrates how to transform complex multi-echelon supply chain optimization problems into shortest-path problems using the OptimSPath framework.
+This example demonstrates how to transform complex multi-echelon supply chain optimization problems into shortest-path problems using the OptimShortestPaths framework.
 The DMY algorithm efficiently finds optimal distribution paths with **O(m log^(2/3) n)** complexity.

 ## Problem Description